aivanzhang/data_checks/README.md

 Some additional features that are in the works (in order of priority):
 1) Custom pre-built analytics and visualizations
-2) More flexibility in specifying the parallelization options (see [Warning on Fully Async Executions](#warning-on-fully-async-executions))
+2) More flexibility in specifying the parallelization options (see [Warning on Fully Parallel Executions](#warning-on-fully-parallel-executions))
 3) Define before, after, on success and on failure actions based on data checks
 4) Automatically generate data checks from the command line (as you would generate a database migration) and Jupyter Notebooks